benwiley4000/vtt-translate/README.md

 $
 ```

-(Note that API limits apply... if you fill your daily quota, a restore file will be saved so you can continue the next day without losing your progress.)
+(Note that API limits apply... if you fill your daily quota, a restore file will be saved so you can continue the next day without losing your progress.
+Once the download completes, the temp file will be deleted.)

 See the Node API description for explanation of the command line inputs.